 Friday, 12-1pm, Gentle Yoga

-If you are totally new to yoga I recommend you attend the beginners class on Thursdays at 6.15pm to get used to the basic movements first.
+If you are totally new to yoga I recommend you attend the gentle yoga class on Fridays at 12noon to get used to the basic movements first.

 My classes are aimed at developing body awareness so that you can find out for yourself how you move as well as develop strength and flexibility.
 We do a guided relaxation at the end.
 The classes are for those wishing to develop strength, flexibility, mindfulness and calm.

 Four classes for £30 (to be used within a month) or £10 for a single class.
 Introductory offer of four classes for £24, must be used within 4 weeks.
 Concession price for those who feel unable to pay the full price – £20 for four classes.

 If you want more attention and focus on your own practice or if you work shifts and can’t make a regular class, why not consider private lessons?
 Please email me for more details and reasonable prices.

 Yoga mats and blankets for use during relaxation are available at Santosa.
 If you are attending the class at Norton Park there are only a few mats available so please bring your own if you have one, plus a blanket for relaxation.
 Wear comfy clothes that allow you to stretch.